JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/redis_celery/index.md

 ![step24](./steps/step24.png)

 I will revoke this access key and create a new one.
-I hope you are already aware of how to do this, in case not then watch the video it will be helpful for you to navigate.
+I hope you are already aware of how to do this, if not, then watch the video.
+It will be helpful for you to navigate.

-* The access keys shown in the image will be different for yours.
-Don't copy the access keys which is being shown in the image, because later we will delete these keys, and it stays invalid.
+The access keys shown in the image will be different than yours.
+Don't copy the access key which is shown in the image, because later we will delete these keys, and it stays invalid.

 ![step25](./steps/step25.png)